ahsansalaldaha/Geekinn-Golang-Gin-Boilerplate/README.md

 Welcome to **Geekinn Golang Gin boilerplate**

-The fastest way to deploy a restful api's with [Gin Framework](https://github.com/gin-gonic/gin/) with a structured project that defaults to **PostgreSQL** database and **JWT** authentication middleware stored in **Redis** following Laravel structural guidelines and addition of well know golang packages.
+The fastest way to deploy a restful api's with [Gin Framework](https://github.com/gin-gonic/gin/) with a structured project that defaults to **PostgreSQL** database and **JWT** authentication middleware stored in **Redis** following Laravel structural guidelines and addition of wellknown golang packages.

 ## Configured with